cx-language/cx/docs/book/hello-world.md

 ./hello # or hello.exe on Windows
 ```

-Or we can let the C* compiler do both steps using the `run` command:
+Or we can let the cx compiler do both steps using the `run` command:

 ```sh
 cx run hello.cx